 Co-ops are one form of experiential learning in college—hands-on learning outside the classroom—that colleges and universities may offer to help students make connections between a field of study and future employment opportunities.
 Many co-ops are structured around engineering or technical degrees, but universities sometimes offer co-ops for other majors as well.job search, explains Danielle Dimhoff, associate director of BGSU’s career center.

 Co-ops provide students with real-world job experience by giving them the opportunity to apply their classroom learning to a semester (or more) of meaningful work with an employer in their field of study.
 The work is almost always paid—often well above minimum wage—and a student can gain valuable skills and experience, making them a more attractive candidate to employers.

-Employers like the co-op model because it’s a cost-effective recruiting strategy that enables companies to identify entry-level talent early on, says Mariah Short, HR coordinator of Keller Logistics Group, a full-service logistics company that partners with BGSU.
-“Co-ops give employers the opportunity to guide and evaluate talent,” she says—making them a win for the student and the company.
+Employers like the co-op model because it’s a cost-effective recruiting strategy.
+It enables companies to identify entry-level talent early on, says Mariah Short, HR coordinator of Keller Logistics Group, a full-service logistics company that partners with BGSU.
+“Co-ops give employers the opportunity to guide and evaluate talent,” she says—making them a win for both student and company.

 How do co-ops work?

 Students attend campus classes full time during their first year.
-Details of programs may vary by school, but beginning sophomore year, they may alternate semesters of study with full-time work experience in business, industry, government, healthcare, and finance.
+Details may vary by school, but beginning sophomore year, they may alternate semesters of study with full-time work experience.
+This can be in business, industry, government, healthcare, or even finance.
 At BGSU, for example, co-op employers include Amazon, Adobe, Cisco, ProMedica, and JP Morgan, just to name a few.

-Students may stay in the same city as their university or relocate to another state or even abroad for their co-op, and they typically receive a housing allowance in addition to their pay.
+Students may stay in the same city as their university.
+However, they may also relocate to another state or even abroad for their co-op.
+They typically receive a housing allowance in addition to their pay.